hpssjellis/maker100-eco/README.md

 ## Seeedstudio XiaoEsp32s Currciulum

-# THIS IS A DRAFT.
-MANY CHANGES WILL OCCUR between January and March 2024.
-THIS IS NOT YET READY AND NOT YET TESTED!
+##

-Ignore the numbers until things settle down.
+THIS IS A DRAFT AND NOT YET TESTED!

 # One Hour Conference Session